marchandd/term_ssh_root_firefox/README.md

   Address Boot2Docker_IPv4:PORT

 Remark:
-Docker is accessing on Windows only throw VirtualBox network interface.
+Docker is accessing on Windows only through VirtualBox network interface.
 So, using 127.0.0.1 is not possible...
 - You must choose Boot2Docker_IPv4 remained at boot start into the dedicated console.